s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 		the A brown fox jumps over the lazy doge

-Fortunately, it's actually relatively simple to account for all of these cases.
-Each keypress event has both 'selectionStart' and 'selectionEnd' attributes that corresponds to the start and end indexes of the text the user has selected.
+Fortunately, JavaScript makes it relatively easy to account for all of these cases.
+Each keypress event has both 'selectionStart' and 'selectionEnd' attributes that correspond to the start and end indexes of the text the user has selected.
 If the user has no text selected, then the 'selectionStart' and 'selectionEnd' attributes are both set to the position of the cursor.

 The complete wsk.js file should look like this: